moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi.md

 ## Important considerations

 - In Power BI, measures typically have an 'm_' prefix to indicate they represent a measure.
 For example, a measure calculating total revenue might be named `m_total_revenue`.
-- The connection is live, meaning any changes to the underlying data or measure logic will be reflected in Power BI.
+- The connection is live, meaning any changes to the underlying data will be reflected in Power BI.
 - If schema changes occur, such as the addition of new dimensions and measures, the steps outlined above will need to be repeated.
 - Custom measures or dimensions created in Power BI may be lost during re-sync operations.
 It is recommended to implement custom logic directly within the Lens when possible to ensure persistence of customizations.